roshnirifa/Java_simple_quiz_project/README.md

 - JDK 11

 ## Functionalities
+- Admin users can:

+  - Log in with their credentials and add new questions to the question bank.
+  - Save MCQs with four options and their corresponding answer key in a JSON file.
+- Student users can:

+   - Log in with their credentials and take quizzes generated from the question bank.
-- Admin creates questions until he presses 'q' from the keyboard.
-Admin can add multiple MCQ.
+   - Receive 10 randomly selected questions from the quiz bank.
-- Students can give quiz exams and after finishing the exam system will give mark
-- For an example output:
+   - Answer the questions and receive immediate feedback on their score.
+   - View their overall performance at the end of the quiz.

+- marks are distributed like this
-if mark is above 8>= message: Excellent!
-You have got [marks] out of 10 if mark is above 5>= but less than 8, message: Good.
+   - if mark is above 8>= message: Excellent!
 You have got [marks] out of 10

-if mark is above 2>= but less than 5, message: Very poor!
+    - if mark is above 5>= but less than 8, message: Good.
 You have got [marks] out of 10

-if mark is 0 or less than 2 message: Very sorry you are failed.
+   - if mark is above 2>= but less than 5, message: Very poor!
 You have got [marks] out of 10

-- And lastly student again give the exam if they wants to.
-And system will give this massage--- Would you like to start again? press s for start or q for quit
+   - if mark is 0 or less than 2 message: Very sorry you are failed.
+You have got [marks] out of 10

+## Files
+- users.json: Contains user information, including admin and student credentials.
+- quiz.json: Stores the questions, options, and answer keys for the quiz bank.

 ## How to run
 - ``git clone``